YottaDB/YDBDoc/AdminOpsGuide/man.rst

 We recommend that users read the chapters in a top-down manner.
 After becoming familiar with YottaDB, use the "Commands and Qualifiers" section of each chapter as a reference manual.

-The sidebar includes a search box for searching across the manual.

 --------
 Overview
 --------